Autism BrainNet Newsletter

 We are happy to announce a new webinar series hosted by Autism BrainNet.
 The goal of this series is to educate the public on the challenges faced by parents with autism and how brain tissue research is addressing them.

-Did you know that each brain can supply resources for up to 2 dozen research studies?
+Did you know that each brain can supply resources for up to 30 research studies?
 In a webinar given by node director Cyndi Schumann, she explains how one donation has led to significant discoveries in the neurobiology of autism, including how cells are shaped, how many there are, genetic influences of ASD, how genes and environment interact, and how these are leading to significant treatment options.
+Please join us on April 12th at 10am PST (1pm EST) for this webinar.
 Participation is free but please register here.

 May 4, 2017